maestromadman/aerospike_graphrag/README.md

 ```

 ## Running
-Navigate to the `llamacpp_gremgen.py` and run the file.
+Navigate to `llamacpp_gremgen.py` and run the file.
 You should see some LLM configuration text pop up, in addition to a prompt.
 Try asking something like "Find all outbound flights from Austin."
 You should get a Gremlin query in response.
 Once this demo is fully developed, this will be fed to Aerospike Graph to get a result, and this in turn will be sent back to the LLM to generate a natural language response.